-Choosing A Mushroom To Grow
+Choosing a Mushroom to Grow

 Mushroom growing at home starts with choosing the kind of mushroom you will be growing.
 Some popular choices when growing mushrooms at home are:

-- shiitake mushrooms
+- shiitake mushrooms (Lentinula edodes)

-- oyster mushrooms
+- oyster mushrooms (Pleurotus ostreatus)

-- white button mushrooms
+- white button mushrooms (Agricus bisporus)

-How To Grow Edible Mushrooms At Home
+How to Grow Edible Mushrooms at Home

-Place the growing medium in a pan and raise the temperature of the area to about 70F (a heating pad works well for this).
+Place the growing medium in a pan and raise the temperature of the area to about 70 degrees F. (21 C.).
+A heating pad works well.
 Place the spawn on the growing medium.
-In about 3 weeks, the spawn will have “rooted”, meaning the filaments will have spread into the growing medium.
+In about three weeks, the spawn will have “rooted,” meaning the filaments will have spread into the growing medium.

-Once this occurs, drop the temperature to between 55F and 60F.
+Once this occurs, drop the temperature to between 55 and 60 degrees F. (13-16 C.).
 This is the best temperature for growing mushrooms.
-Then, cover the spawn with an inch or so of potting soil.
+Then, cover the spawn with an inch (2.5 cm.) or so of potting soil.
 Cover the soil and pan with a damp cloth and spray the cloth with water as it dries.
 Also, spritz the soil with water when it is dry to the touch.